microsoft/WhatTheHack/027-FHIRPoweredHealthcare/readme.md

 # FHIR Powered Healthcare
 ## Introduction
-Contoso Healthcare is implementing a new FHIR powered event-driven architecture to ingest and transform patient data from multiple EHR systems in legacy formats into a FHIR standard format and load them to a centralized FHIR Compliant store.
+Contoso Healthcare is implementing a new FHIR ( Fast Healthcare Interoperability Resources) powered event-driven architecture to ingest and transform patient data from multiple EHR systems in legacy formats into a FHIR standard format and load them to a centralized FHIR Compliant store.
 A new patient search frontend will enable medical practitioners and administrators to quickly lookup patients.
 It will provide medical professionals quick access to patient data needed in day-to-day operations and management in a common platform.

 You will leverage **[Health Architecture samples](https://github.com/rsliang/health-architectures)** and implement its collection of reference architectures for Azure API for FHIR use cases that best fit Contoso Healthcare requirements.
 Below is the holistic conceptual end to end Microsoft Health architecture for Azure API for FHIR.
 ![Health Architecture](./images/HealthArchitecture.png)